Verizon Prepaid’s smartphone data plans reward customers who are loyal to the service. The longer you stay, the more money you can save.

 What Is Verizon Prepaid?
 Here’s What You Need to Know!

-But is switching to Verizon Prepaid worth the savings?
-In this article, I’ll review the network coverage, plans and pricing, phone options and more.
+Is switching to Verizon Prepaid worth the savings?
+In this article, we’ll review the network coverage, plans and pricing, phone options and more.

 1. Network Coverage

-Verizon prepaid and postpaid customers get access to the company’s 4G LTE network.
+Verizon prepaid and postpaid customers get access to the company’s 5G network.
 RootMetrics has consistently rated Verizon #1 for overall network performance in the United States.

-To check coverage where you live, follow this link and click “Expand interactive map.”
+To check coverage where you live, follow this link.
+Scroll down to the bottom of the map; then click on “Expand interactive map.”

 From there, you can search Verizon’s coverage map for the places where you live and travel.
-Enter ZIP codes or city names to verify 4G LTE coverage in those regions.
+Enter ZIP codes or city names to verify coverage in those regions.

 2. Plans and Pricing